Behavioral & Cognitive Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

+Multiple sclerosis is a chronic autoimmune demyelinating disease affecting the central nervous system.
+Although rare in the pediatric population, its onset in the youth population is becomingly increasingly recognized.
+Because the developing nervous system is a particularly susceptible target of the immune system, children with multiple sclerosis represent a group in whom a strategy of induction of remission and maintenance of remission is likely to prevent long-term disability.
 The behavior of the immune system in children with multiple sclerosis appears to parallel that in children with other chronic inflammatory diseases.
-Children with multiple sclerosis represent a group in whom a strategy of induction of remission and maintenance of remission is likely to prevent long-term disability.
-The developing nervous system is a particularly susceptible target of the immune system.
 At the same time, the potential for enhanced neural plasticity in children provides a unique opportunity for functional recovery along with long-term disability prevention.

 • Epidemiological data support the concept of the onset of multiple sclerosis as a parainfectious process.